 {{ \bf Strict decomposition of diffusions associated to degenerate (sub)-elliptic forms }}

 {\bf Jiyong Shin}\\

-{ {\bf Abstract.} For given strongly local Dirichlet forms with possibly degenerate symmetric (sub)-elliptic matrix, we show the existence of weak solutions to the stochastic differential equations (associated with the Dirichlet forms) starting from all points in $\R^d$.
-More precisely, using heat kernel estimates, stochastic calculus, and Dirichlet form theory, we obtain the pointwise existence of weak solutions to the stochastic differential equations which have possibly unbounded and discontinuous drift.
-We also present some conditions that the weak solutions become pathwise unique strong solutions and provide a new non-explosion criterion.\\
+{ {\bf Abstract.} For a given strongly local Dirichlet form with possibly degenerate symmetric (sub)-elliptic matrix, we identify a Hunt process (associated to the Dirichlet form) with a weak solution to the corresponding stochastic differential equation starting from all points in $\R^d$.
+More precisely, using heat kernel estimates, stochastic calculus, and Dirichlet form theory, we obtain the pointwise existence of a weak solution to the stochastic differential equation which has possibly unbounded and discontinuous drift.
+We also present some conditions that the weak solution becomes a pathwise unique strong solution.\\

 { 2010 {\it Mathematics Subject Classification}.
 Primary 31C25, 35J70, 47D07; Secondary 31C15, 60J35, 60J60.}\\

 {Key words: Subelliptic operators, intrinsic metric, strong existence, Fukushima decomposition, degenerate forms.}